smithWEBtek/sensei_js/spec.md

 - [x] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
       - User has_many Teachings, through => Teachers

-- [] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
+- [x] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
-      - User Submittable Attribute on CalendarPosts is :date and :time
+      - User Submittable Attribute on Teachers is :name.

 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
       - Teacher => validates_presence of :name